-Have your medical questions answered by a diverse group including Doctors, Medical Experts, Medical Professionals as well as knowledgeable individuals and ordinary people who have experienced the same issues as you.
+Have your medical questions answered by a diverse group including Doctors, Medical Experts and Medical Professionals as well as Alternative Medicine Practitioners and Knowledgeable Individuals who have experienced the same issues as you.

 Call your local emergency service (911) or go to a hospital…

 The American College of Emergency Physicians considers the following as warning signs of a medical emergency:

 Breathing problems (difficulty breathing, shortness of breath)

 Change in mental status (such as unusual behavior, confusion, difficulty arousing)

 Fainting or loss of consciousness

 Sudden injury due to a motor vehicle accident, burns or smoke inhalation, near drowning, deep or large wound, etc.

 Sudden dizziness, weakness, or change in vision